kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 * 3 points if the posting keeps a good focus throughout.
 * 2 additional points will be given for postings that are of a high quality

 A decent posting, with no significant flaws, should, therefore, get a score of 18.
-Particularly strong postings may garner 20s. *Example:* A student writes 6 postings during the semester totaling 3,200 words.
-They select four of these, including 1 high quality post of 500 words (20), 2 posts that meet the requirements, one 400 and one 600 words (each getting 18), and 1 post of 800 words that follows all the above but did not maintain a clear focus (18-3=15), then the overall blog mark would come to (20+18+18+15)/4 = 17.8
+Particularly strong postings may garner 20s. *Example:* A student writes 6 postings during the semester totalling 3,200 words.
+They select 4 of these, including 1 high quality post of 500 words (20), 2 posts that meet the requirements, one 400 and one 600 words (each getting 18), and 1 post of 800 words that follows all the above but did not maintain a clear focus (18-3=15), then the overall blog mark would come to (20+18+18+15)/4 = 17.8

 **How to Post Blog Entries:** You will be given details for your login information late in the first week.
 Then to login, go to: